 The Minnesota Occupational Safety and Health Administration (MNOSHA) is administered by the Minnesota Department of Labor and Industry.
 The main office is located in St. Paul, Minnesota.

-The Minnesota State Plan applies to all places of employment in the state, with the exception of federal government employees, the United States Postal Service, and certain agricultural operations (those pertaining to the field sanitation standard and temporary labor camps), which are subject to federal jurisdiction.
+The Minnesota State Plan applies to all places of employment in the state, with the exception of federal government workers, the United States Postal Service, and certain agricultural operations (those pertaining to the field sanitation standard and temporary labor camps) which are subject to federal jurisdiction.

-MNOSHA has adopted most OSHA standards by reference.
+MNOSHA has adopted most OSHA standards by reference, but has unique standards in the following areas:

 MNOSHA offers voluntary and cooperative programs that focus on reducing injuries, illnesses, and fatalities.
 MNOSHA also offers on-site consultation services which help employers comply with MNOSHA standards and identify and correct potential safety and health hazards.
 For more information on these programs, please visit the Minnesota State Plan website.